carolgpayne/college_apps/README.md

 Hello!
 My projects focus on scientific modeling, data analysis, and embedded systems.
 I enjoy utilizing programming as an extension of sciencific questioning, as it allows for extensive data collection and promotes high-level reasoning skills.

 ## Main Interface
-Web application which pulls all three independent projects together
+Web application which pulls all three independent projects together.

 Skills:
 - CSS design